Serious about reducing employee turnover? Approach it as a leadership issue, not just an HR issue

 In healthcare provider organizations, a supportive family culture may be even more powerful and appropriate.
 Is there another business where employees have the opportunity to become an extension of a customer’s family more than in healthcare?
-This is especially true in long-term care, acute rehabilitation, home care and senior living.
+This is especially true in primary care long-term care, acute rehabilitation, home care and senior living.

 If one of a leader’s most important jobs is modeling the behaviors and attitudes they expect their staff to exhibit toward customers, then supporting an employee team should take on some of the best aspects of “family,” including caring about one another beyond the strictly defined tasks of the job.

 Perhaps one of the most powerful connections that can be created between human beings is a sense of responsibility and commitment.
 The same idea is true for individuals and organizations.
 When employees feel valued and sincerely believe that their colleagues and patients are counting on them, they may think twice about leaving an organization.
 Of course, underlying this assumption is the employees’ confidence that the work they are doing truly is making a difference in the lives of others – and that it is appreciated.